Russian Air Force: VVS role in the Russian invasion of Ukraine

 On 24 February 2022, the VVS was deployed in support of the invasion of Ukraine.
 The VVS had reportedly deployed about 300 combat aircraft within range of Ukraine.
 Aircraft have also been deployed in Belarus for sorties over Ukraine.

 On 25 February 2022, Ukrainian forces reportedly destroyed several aircraft and set a Russian airbase on fire in the Millerovo air base attack.

 On 13 March 2022, Russian forces launched cruise missile attacks on Yavoriv military base near the Polish border.

-As of 20 March 2022, it was claimed that VVS carried out at least 1403 airstrikes on Ukraine since beginning of the invasion.
+As of 20 March 2022, it was claimed that VVS carried out at least 1403 airstrikes on Ukraine since the beginning of the invasion.

 The VVS has generally been noted by its relative absence from the invasion and has as of 25 March 2022 failed to subdue Ukrainian air defenses or the Ukrainian Air Force.
-It has, as of April 1, 2022, also failed to achieve air supremacy.
+It has, as of 1 April 2022, also failed to achieve air supremacy.
 Failure to achieve this has been attributed to the lack of SEAD operations on the part of the VVS likely due to the lack of flying hours for Russian pilots as well as the lack of dedicated SEAD units and precision-guided munitions within the VVS.
 These weaknesses have been compounded by the mobility of Ukrainian air defenses with the extensive use of MANPADS as well as NATO reportedly sharing early warning information with Ukrainian forces.
-According to Ukrainian MoD, as of 16 March 2022, the VVS has also suffered at least 77 aircraft losses, however only 12 were verified by independent sources at the time.
+According to the Ukrainian MoD, as of 16 March 2022, the VVS has also suffered at least 77 aircraft losses, however only 12 were verified by independent sources at the time.

 In the first six months of the campaign, Russia's air war was largely a failure.
 An American intelligence analyst said that less than 40% of the 2,154 missiles fired by Russia hit their targets, such as the Zatoka bridge which sustained over eight air attacks before being disabled.
 The VVS reportedly flew over 20,000 sorties in the war, fewer than 3,000 of which entered Ukrainian airspace, possibly due to fear of Ukraine's sustained air defense.

 The VVS has struck civilian targets during the invasion prompting an International Criminal Court investigation in Ukraine.
 Notably, during the battle of Mariupol it struck a hospital as well as a theatre.